Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 release the crew-member with the survival kit-containing seat pan from the ejection frame and deploys the main chute.
-In the event of ejection below the barostat altitude, the WSO chute is fully deployed at 5 seconds after ejection initiation, and the pilot one second later.
+In the event of ejection below the barostat altitude, the WSO chute is fully deployed at 5 seconds after ejection initiation, and the pilot one-second later.

 ### Eject Light